C

 3 Incredible Colossal Squid Facts!

-• Record Eye Size: Colossal squids have the biggest eyes recorded in the entire animal kingdom with diameters of up to 16 inches.
+• Record Eye Size: Colossal squids have the biggest eyes recorded in the entire animal kingdom, with diameters of up to 12 inches (30 cm).

-• Biggest Invertebrate: These squids also hold the record of the most massive invertebrate with weights reaching well over 1000 pounds.
+• Biggest Invertebrate: These squids also hold the record of the most massive invertebrate, with weights reaching up to about 1,100 pounds (500 kg).

 • Doughnut Brain: The brain of the colossal squid is shaped like a ring around the tube that leads from the beak to the animal’s digestive system.